 Couples Counselling Southampton

-I work with adult couples aged eighteen and over who are experiencing difficulties in their relationship.
+I specialise in working with adult couples aged eighteen and over who are experiencing difficulties in their relationship.
+Helping both individuals in the relationship to better understand the difficulties and how they might be best resolved.

 Relationships change and develop over time in response to how individuals themselves grow.
-Couples face external influences, conflicts and differences of opinion.
+Couples face external influences, conflicts within the relationship, differences of opinion and unmet needs.

-Life events between partners can all have an significant impact. on the relationship.
-This includes illness, children being born or leaving home, change or loss of job, home etc.
+Life events can all have an significant impact on the relationship.
+This includes, children being born or leaving home, change or loss of job, financial difficulties, moving home etc.

 Relationships aren’t static.
 They change according to nature of the individuals and people don’t necessarily develop at the same rate.